What are the types of paid visibility in digital advertising?

 Native advertising is a form of paid media where the ad experience follows the natural form and function of the user experience in which it is placed.
 The largest social platforms in the world monetize with native, in-feed ads, including Facebook, Twitter, Instagram, and Pinterest.

 Native Advertising is a way for websites to offer advertising space that does not clash with the overall aesthetic of their website.
-This also gives your business an added boost as native content which blends in with the design of the site it exists on, has a higher click through rate than standard display advertisements.
+This also gives your business an added boost as native content blends in with the site’s design and has a higher click-through rate than standard display advertisements.

 Content Creation’s Role In Native

-Native advertising allows us to choose from a variety of topics and interests which help your newly created content find users that are already intrinsically interested with the subject matter at hand.
+Native advertising allows us to choose from various topics and interests, which helps your newly created content find users already intrinsically interested in the subject matter.

-Regularly publishing new content not only benefits search engine optimization strategies but also gives your site the potential to utilize this powerful form of digital advertising.
+Regularly publishing new content benefits search engine optimization strategies and gives your site the potential to utilize this powerful form of digital advertising.

 Music Streaming Advertising

-Pandora and Spotfy have a few key differences that are worth examining to understand which platform would be the most worthwhile for your business to advertise on.
+Pandora and Spotify have a few key differences worth examining to understand which platform would be the most worthwhile for your business to advertise.
 Furthermore, the platforms do have specific demographics they cater to.
-Let’s examine the key differences between Spotify and Pandora.
+Let’s examine the critical differences between Spotify and Pandora.

-Spotify is the most powerful streaming platform for streaming and sharing music that users already know and love.
+Spotify is the most potent streaming platform for streaming and sharing music users already know and love.
 The median age of Spotify users is lower than that of Pandora.

 Spotify advertisement targeting works a little differently than many might expect.
 It targets the IP address of a user’s current Spotify session.
-As Spotify targets the IP address rather than account location information it allows those visiting from out of the area to be advertised to, instead of only the local population.
+As Spotify targets the IP address rather than account location information, it allows those visiting from outside the area to be advertised instead of only the local population.

 Spotify offers advertisements in three formats – audio, video, and display advertisements.
-It allows a period of free listening for users in exchange for watching a brief video advertisement or uses display advertisements along with audio ads in between songs for listeners using their free service.
+It allows a period of free listening for users in exchange for watching a brief video advertisement or uses the display and audio ads between songs for listeners using their free service.

 Spotify can be listened to on a mobile device or desktop application.
-Their advertisements run coherently across different platforms, making sure that no matter what device is being used to stream music, your advertisement will find the audience you are targeting.
+Their advertisements run coherently across different platforms, ensuring that no matter what device is being used to stream music, your advertisement will find your target audience.

 Pandora entered the market as the first digital streaming service in 2010.
-The company’s popularity grew quickly as its users discovered how it helped them discover new music that was similar to what they were listening to.
+The company’s popularity increased as its users discovered how it helped them discover new music similar to what they were listening to.
 Pandora’s strength still lies in helping its users discover new music.
-On average the median age of Pandora users is higher than that of Spotify.
+On average, the median age of Pandora users is higher than that of Spotify.

-Pandora also allows for the targeting of specific audiences based on several different factors ranging from basic demographic info all the way to what and how they listen to Pandora.
+Pandora also allows for targeting specific audiences based on several different factors ranging from basic demographic info to what and how they listen to Pandora.
 Pandora also offers the same style of advertisements that Spotify does –

 That being said, Pandora offers more varieties of choices within those styles of advertisements than Spotify does.
 Pandora also has a greater variety of platforms from which it can be listened to than Spotify.
 The most noticeable difference is Pandora comes as a standard application in many new vehicles.

-It is worth noting that, typically, Pandora does require a higher monthly budget than Spotify advertisements.
+It is worth noting that Pandora typically requires a higher monthly budget than Spotify advertisements.

 In House Production

-All of the assets needed to run an advertising campaign on digital streaming platforms are made by our in-house production team.
+Our in-house production team makes all the assets needed to run an advertising campaign on digital streaming platforms.
 These include display ads, audio commercials, and videos.

-From the moment you decide to begin digital advertising on a streaming service, our digital department will work alongside our graphics and production team to create compelling and effective advertisements.
+When you decide to begin digital advertising on a streaming service, our digital department will work alongside our graphics and production team to create compelling advertisements.

-As always you will be in the center of the process making approvals and suggesting edits throughout the production process.
+As always, you will be at the center of the process, making approvals and suggesting edits throughout production.
 Once you approve our designs, our digital team will place the ads and target the perfect audience to drive traffic, conversions, and sales.